Whale & Wildlife Watching Tours Summer

 What you might see

-What to expect on your whale and wildlife watching tour
+What to expect on your winter wildlife tour

-Experience Victoria’s #1-rated, award-winning West Coast whale and wildlife watching tour, offering a diverse range of enriching and educational nature-viewing opportunities.
-Although whales can’t be guaranteed, our extended range allows us a higher opportunity to find whales on our heated, semi-covered catamaran with washrooms.
-Hot beverages included (post-COVID-19).
+Experience Victoria’s #1-rated West Coast whale and wildlife watching tour, offering a diverse range of enriching and educational nature-viewing opportunities.
+Although whales can be tricky at this time of year, our extended range means a better chance of finding whales while you enjoy our heated, semi-covered catamarans.

-Although this tour does not offer the Whale Guarantee, we still have a very good chance of seeing whales.
-Our winter whale sighting success rate is: December 100%, January 67%, February 33%, March 77% and April 83%.
-If we get a report and daylight and weather permit, we’ll go the extra mile to show them to you!
+This tour offers the Whale Guarantee and we still have a very good chance of seeing whales during those months.
+Our winter whale sighting success rate is: December 100%, January 67%, February 33%, March 77%.
+As always, if we get a whale report and daylight and weather permit, we’ll go the extra mile to show them to you!

 Eagle Wing team members are excited to share everything our big blue back yard has to offer and we’re very motivated to provide you with more than just a “look at the whales.”
-We make multiple wildlife stops, providing world-class interpretation and personalized service.
+As we make multiple wildlife stops we provide world-class interpretation and personalized service.

 - Eagle Wing Tours is committed to providing a supportive, safe and welcoming environment that ensures respect and dignity for all employees and guests.
 Please see our Code of Conduct, which outlines our expectations from guests to help us meet our high standard of service.